-From the main characteristics of each land use strategy presented in above section, we analyze the socioeconomic and institutional determinations of household land use strategy.
+From the main characteristics of each land use strategy presented in above section, we analyze the socio-economic and institutional determinations of household land use strategy.
 The most important determinations of household land use strategy are the factors influenced to agricultural production such as land holding and agricultural profit.
 As mentioned earlier, the household landholding is very small and fragmented.
-In average, the households in group 1 have less than 1000 m2, even some households in Cam Phuc commune have only 500 to 600 m2 of agricultural land.
+In average, the households in group 1 have less than 1000 m^2 , even some households in Cam Phuc commune have only 500 to 600 m2 of agricultural land.
 It is obvious that farmers cannot sustain their livelihood by this very small land.
 The results in table 6 also show that the households who follow the non-productive strategy have less agricultural land than other households in productive and flexible strategy.
 In the context that the possibility to enlarge farm is scare because every farmers want to own land or sustain their long - term land use right, households cannot rely on their land to make their living and to cover other fees such as education, health care and other social costs.

 Addition to small landholding, the high production cost and low price in agricultural production leads to the low farm income.
 During the field surveys, many farmers reported that they get no profit from agricultural production.
 The agricultural production in the research sites rely mainly on manpower.
 There is little mechanics and other modern technologies and they are normally applied in the large - scales farms.
 Farm activities are always hard and dirty jobs for many young peoples.
 Labor cost for agricultural production therefore is high.
 Other inputs such as fertilizer, pesticide, agricultural services are also high.
 Other risks such as pest and diseases causes the big lost in agricultural production.
 The price of agricultural products is low and unstable.
-This leads to the downward income from agricultural production and agricultural goods and great work load mean that agricultural profit cannot be considered economic determinants in land use because their added value has absolutely no influence on the increase household income.
+This leads to the downward income from agricultural production and agriculture becomes less profitable sector.
+The industrialization and modernization may further affect the household land use for agricultural goods and great work load mean that agricultural profit cannot be considered economic determinants in land use because their added value has absolutely no influence on the increase household income.